crespire/crespire/resume.md

 ### Trademark Sales Manager
 _Witmart_
 Jul 2016 - Jan 2017 | Toronto
-* Managed a sales team of 4
+* With 4 direct reports, improved sales performance in a fast-paced start-up environment
 * Responsible for on-boarding and performance
 * Improved business processes in conjunction with senior managers
 * Regular training and coaching responsibilities